 Beep beep!
 That’s the sound of your home’s smoke detector blaring at 3 am.
 You shoot out of bed and realise the noise is coming from your living room.
 You’re hit with the sharp, unmistakable smell of something burning as you rush over.
 You flip on the lights to see sparks shooting out from a power outlet as flames lick up your walls.

-This terrifying scenario can happen when electrical circuits are overloaded to the point of failure.
+This terrifying scenario can happen when electrical circuits are overloaded to failure.
 From minor annoyances like flickering lights to full-blown fires, overloaded circuits and electrical emergencies can put your home and family at serious risk.
 Equipping your home correctly to handle electricity usage and acting quickly at the first sign of trouble can prevent disasters.

 This article will provide tips on preventing hazardous circuit overloads and preparing for potential electrical emergencies.
 Following electrical safety best practices can keep your home’s power running safely and smoothly.